THE CRYSTAL

 This principle generates the design:

 The composition grammar (720 relation and pattern particles acting as typed predicates) makes irreducibility formally testable.
 The vocabulary/grammar split (4,320 concepts acted upon by 720 operators, ratio 6:1) mirrors the content-to-function word ratio of natural language.
 The two-layer architecture (lattice for permanent structure, flesh for reasoning depth) mirrors brain architecture.
-The 17-domain partition ensures coverage and bridge topology for cross-domain inference.
+The 21-domain partition (7 triads × 3 domains, each at Q = 240) ensures coverage and bridge topology for cross-domain inference.

 Proven: The five axioms generate a coherent, self-consistent structure.
 The type system is linguistically grounded.
 The size classes follow clean power-of-two scaling.
 The domain partition sums exactly to N. The invariants are testable.